datahub-project/datahub/docs/how/delete-metadata.md

 ## Deletes using the SDK and APIs

-The Python SDK's [DataHubGraph](../../python-sdk/clients.md) client supports deletes via the following methods:
+The Python SDK's <a href="https://datahubproject.io/docs/python-sdk/clients">DataHubGraph</a> client supports deletes via the following methods:

 - `soft_delete_entity`
 - `hard_delete_entity`